tom4sg/tomasBot/README.md

 ## Features

-- **DND Detection**: Receives webhook notifications when Do Not Disturb mode changes
+- Receives webhook notifications when Do Not Disturb mode changes
-- **Missed Call/Text Monitoring**: Detects and responds to missed communications
+- Detects and responds to missed communications
-- **Google Calendar Integration**: Uses current events to personalize responses
+- Uses current events to personalize responses
-- **Claude AI**: Generates natural, contextual responses
+- Generates natural, contextual responses with Claude
-- **Whitelist System**: Only responds to close friends
+- Only responds to close friends on whitelist

 ## Quick Setup